joewarth/close_ratio_classification_model/README.md

 ├─ notebooks/
 │  ├─ 01_eda.ipynb    # Exploratory data analysis and initial preprocessing
 │  └─ utils.py        # Helper functions for notebooks
+├─ presentations/     # PDF versions of slide decks used to give status updates to stakeholders
 └─ src/